The 12 Best Ski Resorts in Japan 2022

 How to get to Shiga Kogen from Tokyo

-By using a combination of the bullet train and local trains from Tokyo Station, you will be able to reach Shiga Kogen Mountain Resort in about 4 hours.
-The trip will cost around 10,000 JPY.
-There is also the option to take an overnight bus that costs around 5,000 JPY.
+Using a combination of the bullet train and local trains from Tokyo Station, you can reach Shiga Kogen Mountain Resort in about 3 to 3 and a half hours.
+The trip costs around 10,000 JPY.
+You can also take an overnight bus that costs around 8,000 JPY.

 ↑ Go back to the table of contents